-- 1) explain the background and progression of job analysis Techniques as demonstrated by scoring above 70% on quiz #4. - 2) collect information about jobs and develop an organized job analysis report as demonstrated in the completed job analysis and by scoring above 70% on quiz #1. - 3) effectively utilize the ONET to gain occupational information as demonstrated in the completed job analysis. - 4) Students will be able to analyze jobs within an organization for the purpose of developing training or recommending other performance interventions.
-(ASTD Competency, 1998) This will be demonstrated by scoring 75% or better on the Job Analysis Project. - 5) explain the various uses of job analysis as demonstrated by scoring above 70% on quiz #3. - 6) articulate the role of a job analysis in the improvement of organizational performance by contributing to class discussion.
+1) Explain the background and progression of job analysis Techniques as demonstrated by scoring above 70% on quiz #4.

+2) Collect information about jobs and develop an organized job analysis report as demonstrated in the completed job analysis and by scoring above 70% on quiz #1.

+3) Effectively utilize the O\NET to gain occupational information as demonstrated in the completed job analysis.

+4) Students will be able to analyze jobs within an organization to develop training or recommend other performance interventions (ASTD Competency, 1998).
+This will be demonstrated by scoring 75% or better on the Job Analysis Project.

+5) Explain the various uses of job analysis as demonstrated by scoring above 70% on quiz #3.

+6) Articulate the role of a job analysis in improving organizational performance by contributing to class discussion.